b40tiano/Ah-flipping-hypixel-skyblock-/README.md

 HOW TO USE ??

 # 1.

 dowload the mod

-2.
+# 2.

 Press Windows  + R on your keyboard

-2.
+# 3.

-      coopy and paste this  "%appdata%"
+coopy and paste this

-3.
+       %appdata%

+# 4.

 open .minecraft folder

-4.
+# 5.

 open mods folder

-6.
+# 6.

 paste you mod here